 Liberia is set within the northwest reaches of Costa Rica, in Guanacaste province where visitors have smooth access to some of the Costa Rica’s most attractive white-sand beaches, and impressive volcano-studded rainforests.

 Liberia is Guanacaste´s capital city and as such acts as a gateway for the entire province.
-The Daniel Oduber Quiros International Airport (LIR) allows for easy travel to and from the area.
+The Guanacaste Aeropuerto (LIR) allows for easy travel to and from the area.

 Whether you’re coming from another part of Costa Rica or an entirely different country, you won’t have any trouble getting to Liberia and on to the places that you’re interested to visit.